gobabygocarswithjoysticks/car-code/rcdocs/remote_control.md

 ### How to use:
 Press button A on the keyfob to toggle between car control and remote control.
 When in remote control mode, press button B to turn right, button C to drive forward, and button D to turn left.

-## Instructions for adding an RC receiver
-### Advantages:
-can drive the car precisely, car will turn off if the transmitter is out of range

-###Disadvantages:
-more expensive, more complicated